thoun/kingoftokyo/README.md

 Stack notifications for dice + card effects to make them the right order Add option to leave tokyo as soon as possible
 Add checkActions & more security (reroll 3 have dice3, ...)
+add animation for smashes even if no smash dice (poison quills)